Certificate templates

 registry key is used for Schannel implicit mapping

 registry key.
-This key can be equal to three values:0
+This key can be equal to three values:

 0

-and the certificate contains an UPN value (normally for a user account), the KDC will first try to map the certificate to a user with a userPrincipalName
+and the certificate contains an UPN value (normally for a user account), as seen previously, the KDC will first try to associate the certificate with a user whose userPrincipalName

-value that matches.
-If no validation can be performed, the KDC will search an account with a matching sAMAccountName
+attribute matches.
+If no validation can be performed, the KDC looks for an account whose sAMAccountName

 and the certificate contains an DNS value (normally for a machine account), the KDC splits the user and the domain part, i.e. user.domain.local